Are there windows of opportunity for convertible debt issuance? Evidence for Western Europe

 This paper hypothesizes that hot convertible debt windows represent periods with lower convertible debt-related financing costs.
-Supporting this premise, we find that the stock price impact of Western European convertible debt announcements is significantly less negative during hot convertible windows.
-Importantly, this result holds while controlling for equity market, straight debt market and macroeconomic conditions.
-In addition, stockholders are less sensitive to issuer- and issue-specific financing costs during hot convertible markets.
-Overall, these findings indicate that hot convertible markets represent windows of opportunity for convertible debt issuance.
-Firms with high idiosyncratic financing costs act accordingly by timing their convertible offering during a hot market.
+Supporting this premise, we find that the stock price impact of Western European convertible debt announcements is significantly less negative during hot convertible debt windows.
+Importantly, this result holds while controlling for equity and straight debt issuance volumes and for macroeconomic conditions.
+In addition, stockholders are less sensitive to issuer- and issue-specific financing costs during hot convertible debt markets.
+Overall, these findings indicate that hot convertible debt markets represent windows of opportunity for convertible debt issuance.
+Firms with high idiosyncratic financing costs act accordingly by timing their convertible debt offering during a hot market.